There are many paths to the top of the mountain, but the view is always the same.― Chinese Proverb

 As I mentioned above, without psychology, spirituality can easily become ungrounded, disconnected from daily life, and can be used to bypass our inner shadows, traumas, and childhood issues.

 To truly get the most out of your spiritual path, you need to also heal and mature on the personal (ego) level.
 This process is known as individuation.
-The goal is to become a Whole human being with access to all sides of your nature (with none of them being shamed, reactively acted-out or repressed).
+The goal of individuation is to become a Whole human being with access to all sides of your nature.

 Go to the section above entitled When Spirituality Overlaps With Psychology and choose one or two practices from the list.
 (Please note: shadow work is an advanced psychological practice that requires a good foundation of self-love – so if you’re new to self-development, try other practices first to not overwhelm yourself.)